Forests in Odisha: Forest fauna

-The IUCN Red List has recorded a total of 473 species of birds and 86 species of mammals, 19 species of amphibians and 110 species of reptiles including three crocodilian species.
+The IUCN Red List has recorded a total of 473 species of bird, 86 species of mammal, 19 species of amphibian and 110 species of reptile including three crocodilian species.
 Out of these around 54 species are considered endangered.
 Home to a variety of wild animals, the state has declared considerable tracts of land as areas protected for these animals only.
 These protected areas constitute 10.37% of the total forest area and 4.1% of the total geographical area of the state.
 Not only this, the state also has the distinction of possessing three mass nesting beaches of endangered olive ridley sea turtles which makes it the largest nesting ground of the species.

 The state has three mass nesting beaches of endangered olive ridley sea turtles which when combined makes it the world's largest nesting ground for this species.

 Indenting Orissa's ocean coast is Chilika lagoon, a semi-saline wetland used by many species of migratory birds, and also which the endangered Irrawaddy dolphin uses as part of its range.
 In spite of considerable human interactivity here, the rare dolphin survives.
-The Orissa government is conducting various programs to protect the species.
+The Orissa government is conducting various programmes to protect the species.

-Other animals that call Orissa home, or part-time home are listed below.
+Other animals that call Orissa home, or part-time home, are listed below.